Andrew Huberman discusses the following supplements in the context of boosting testosterone:

 - 600 mg daily for a month, and then take 1 – 2 weeks off

 Kyle says that the caution in taking it daily, without any breaks, stems for a rat study that found on higher doses there was disruption to liver and kidney enzymes2Mode of cellular toxicity of aqueous extract of Fadogia agrestis (Schweinf.
 Ex Hiern) stem in male rat liver and kidney – Yakubu et al. | 2009 | Human & Experimental Toxicology.
-He notes that this hasn’t yet been replicated in humans, but still leans on the side of caution.

 Examples of reputable brands include: